b0nes164/GPUPrefixSums/README.md

   <summary>Currently the maximum aggregate sum supported in Chained Scan with Decoupled Lookback is 2^30.</summary>
 &nbsp;

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In order to maintain coherency of the flag values between threadblocks, we have to pack the threadblock aggregate into into the same value as the status flag.
-As the flag takes up two bits, we are left 30 bits for the aggregate.
-Although shader model 6.6 does support 64-bit values and atomics, enabling these features in Unity is difficult, and I have chosen not include it until Unity releases the features in earnest.
+As the flag takes up 2 bits, we are left 30 bits for the aggregate.
+Although shader model 6.6 does support 64-bit values and atomics, enabling these features in Unity is difficult, and I have chosen to not include it until Unity moves the feature out of beta.
 &nbsp;

 &nbsp;